 NOTE: It is the Registrar of Voters practice to post results more frequently than the statutory requirement.
-The first election results report for the 2024 Presidential General Election will be posted about 8:05 p.m. after Vote Centers close.
+The first election results report will be posted about 8:05 p.m. after Vote Centers close.
 This will include votes from Vote-By-Mail ballots received before Election Day, processed, accepted for counting, and scanned.
 As votes from Vote Centers are securely transported by two-person teams with a Sheriff's Department escort to the Registrar of Voters' office in Santa Ana, updated results reports will be posted at 9:30 p.m. and every half-hour thereafter until all in-person ballots are included in the results.

-November 6, 2024 (E+1)
+June 11, 2025 (E+1)